 Entry for 2013 is now open.

-The academic links and valuable health services research expertise of the Centre for Medication Safety and Service Quality and Health Protection Agency, together with Hammersmith's international reputation for clinical research, offering a potentially unparalleled range of lecturers for those attending the course.
-As such, graduates of the course can expect to have obtained a full understanding of key issues surrounding the management of infection today.
+The academic links and valuable health services research expertise of the Centre for Medication Safety and Service Quality and Public Health England, together with Hammersmith's international reputation for clinical research, offers you a potentially unparalleled range of lecturers for those attending the course.

 At a glance ...

 - 16 months (Oct - Jan Year 2)

 - 6 modules